What are Eating Disorders?

 Will insurance cover treatment for an eating disorder?

 Many insurance plans cover eating disorders treatment, including therapy, medical care, and hospitalization.
-However, coverage varies, so it’s important to check your specific policy details.
+However, coverage varies, so it is important to check your specific policy details.